A Sweet Apple Crisp with Bacon from a Charcoal Grill

-A delicious bacon apple crisp made in a smoker.
-Bacon apple crisp has a subtle smokiness from cooking over charcoal that is fantastic.
-It’s easy to make and delicious.
+A delicious bacon apple crisp made in a charcoal grill.
+Bacon apple crxaisp has a subtle smokiness from cooking over charcoal that is fantastic.
+It's easy to make and delicious.

 Bacon Apple Crisp

 Everyone loves a good apple crisp.
 Take it up a notch by adding some bacon then cooking it over charcoal, in a smoker.
 While thick cut bacon will work just fine, take this over the top by using guanciale instead of bacon.
 Bacon apple crisp is so good.

 Guanciale is an Italian style bacon similar to pancetta.
 The difference is that pancetta is made from pork belly and guanciale is made from pork jowl and and a distinctive flavor.
 I use guanciale is everything from pasta sauce to Brussels sprouts and even stuffed baked potatoes.
 In fact, I use guanciale so frequently that I always have some in my refrigerator.

 Just dice the guanciale nice and thick and fry it over low heat.
 The reason for low heat is that Guanciale fat seems to have a low smoke point than bacon or pancetta.
 Watch it carefully and turn it frequently.
 There is a fine line between done and starting all over again.

 Prepare the Apples

 Cut and peel the apples and mix them with the rest of the filling ingredients.
 The brown sugar, lemon zest and cinnamon will cook down to form a nice, sweet sauce for the apples.

 Mix the Topping

 The topping i made from smashed vanilla wafers, granulated and brown sugar and a little flour and butter.
 Most pie crusts are made by cutting in very cold lard or shortening into some flour.
 This is similar, the butter should really cold, almost frozen, before making the topping.
 The cold butter will get chopped up in the food processor and incorporated into the the flour and sugars.